 1. Airag – Horse Fermented milk

 If you travel to Mongolia in mid-summer or autumn, you will certainly come across this locally famous fermented mare milk called Airag.
-You can expect a bowl of Airag from any nomad family whom you are invited as a traditional form of hospitality Mongols are known for.
-Moreover, Airag is always offered a lot during the biggest festivals like Naadam Festival, Lunar New Year, and wedding ceremony etc.
+You can expect a bowl of Airag from any nomadic family you are invited to, as a traditional form of hospitality that Mongols are known for.
+Moreover, Airag is always offered abundantly during major festivals like the Naadam Festival, Lunar New Year, wedding ceremonies, etc.

-It is known that this particular drink has been used 2000 years ago.
-Compared to cow’s milk, there is much less fat and full of vitamin C with easy digestive properties while improving the immune system.
-It is considered as a traditional medicine.
-Airag also has detoxing effects, improve skin condition, smoothen wrinkles and improve sleep quality.
-However, if an individual has alcohol allergy this might work against you.
+It is believed that this particular drink has been used for over 2,000 years.
+Compared to cow's milk, it contains much less fat and is rich in vitamin C with easy digestive properties, while also improving the immune system.
+It is considered a traditional medicine.
+Airag also has detoxifying effects, improves skin condition, smoothens wrinkles, and improves sleep quality.
+However, if an individual has an alcohol allergy, it might not be suitable.

 2. Khoormog - Camel fermented milk

-This beverage is also fermented but made with Camel’s milk with full of vitamin C, B, calcium, iron, and potassium.
-Traditionally Mongolians offer camel milk a lot to pregnant women.
-Because the low fat, but calcium rich camel milk is considered to be ideal to support the healthy growth of the fetus.
-Camel milk contains less lactose than cow’s milk, making it more tolerable for many people with lactose intolerance.
-Compared to the Airag, it is thicker, sour that numb your lips and has more bubbles as if it’s carbonated.
-In Gobi region, the drink is common among the locals.
-You could also buy it in groceries in the city if you want to taste it.
+This beverage is also fermented but made with camel's milk, which is full of vitamins C, B, calcium, iron, and potassium.
+Traditionally, Mongolians offer camel milk to pregnant women, as the low-fat but calcium-rich milk is considered ideal for supporting the healthy growth of the fetus.
+Camel milk contains less lactose than cow's milk, making it more tolerable for many people with lactose intolerance.
+Compared to Airag, it is thicker, sour, numbs your lips, and has more bubbles, as if it's carbonated.
+In the Gobi region, this drink is common among locals.
+You can also buy it in grocery stores in the city if you want to try it.

 3. Sea-buckthorn juice/ tea

-This is the family friendly drink that everyone likes to drink especially in winter in Mongolia.
-Because of its rich antioxidants this fruit is called as the king fruit by Mongolians.
-Since this fruit prevents you from any cold diseases and lung diseases, sea buckthorn products can be seen in grocery stores as well as pharmacies.
-There are various types of this fruit to be sold such as in oil, instant tea or an extract.
-Except Sea buckthorn, Mongolians love to drink various locally and naturally grown wild berry juices like blackcurrant, blueberry, cranberry, wild black cherry juices etc.
+This is a family-friendly drink that everyone enjoys, especially in winter in Mongolia.
+Because of its rich antioxidants, this fruit is called the "king fruit" by Mongolians.
+Since this fruit prevents colds and lung diseases, sea buckthorn products can be found in grocery stores as well as pharmacies.
+There are various types of sea buckthorn products available, such as oil, instant tea, or extract.
+In addition to sea buckthorn, Mongolians love to drink various locally and naturally grown wild berry juices like blackcurrant, blueberry, cranberry, wild black cherry, etc.

 4. Aarts – curd from yogurt

 Aarts is one of the national dairy products.
-This is the best traditional beverage to fight cold and flu in cold winter.
-But also, you could try it in summer as a sweet drink.
-Its easy to find readymade instant packets to be bought at any supermarket.
-Aarts is the thick piece left out from the traditional pure yogurt.
-People freeze them in little balls that can be used throughout the winter as iced ball is boiled with same amount of water.
-Aarts is directly consumed by boiling in water or in soups to produce hot beverage in cold winter.
-When it is drunk frequently at night before bed, there are myriads of benefits to be experienced.
+It is the best traditional beverage to fight colds and flu in the cold winter.
+However, you can also try it in the summer as a sweet drink.
+It's easy to find ready-made instant packets at any supermarket.
+Aarts is the thickened piece left over from traditional pure yogurt.
+People freeze it into little balls that can be used throughout the winter; these frozen balls are boiled with an equal amount of water.
+Aarts is typically consumed by boiling it in water or using it in soups to produce hot beverages during cold winters.
+When drunk frequently at night before bed, it offers numerous health benefits.

 5. Milk tea

 Milk tea is another famous traditional beverage.
-It is more like black tea with milk and sometimes little salt is added depending on the environmental region.
-Since the old days Mongolians have been using milk tea to improve vitality and lessen stresses of the body.
-Milk tea can be made with rice, dry meat, even with animal bones filled with plenty of marrow which is full of calcium.
+It is essentially black tea with milk, and sometimes a little salt is added, depending on the region.
+Since ancient times, Mongolians have used milk tea to improve vitality and reduce stress on the body.
+Milk tea can be made with rice, dried meat, and even animal bones filled with plenty of marrow, which is rich in calcium.

-Not only it is used as a staple for hot drink in the morning, but many also enjoy the drink in some foods.
-In the countryside you might see people making the milk tea with sheep fat or dumplings as some enjoy it fattier.
-People like to eat boortsog (traditional pastry) with milk tea, some even combine the two for a full lunch experience.
-In restaurants, locals prefer milk tea before or during the meals.
+Not only is it a staple hot drink in the morning, but many also enjoy it with various foods.
+In the countryside, you might see people making milk tea with sheep fat or dumplings, as some prefer it fattier.
+People also like to eat boort-sog (traditional pastry) with milk tea, and some even combine the two for a full lunch experience.
+In restaurants, locals prefer milk tea before or during meals.